Vilborg Davíðsdóttir

-Vilborg Davíðsdóttir (born 3 September 1965 in Þingeyri) is an Icelandic writer and journalist.
+Vilborg Davíðsdóttir (born 3 September 1965, Þingeyri) is an Icelandic writer and journalist.
 She lives in Reykjavík.

+Education

 Vilborg has a diploma in journalism, and a BA in English and Ethnology.
 She wrote her MA thesis in Ethnology about oral tradition and storytelling.

+Career

+Much of Vilborg's fiction focuses on medieval European history, often with a focus on women and on Iceland and the surrounding area.

 Her novels The Well of Fates (1993) and The Witches' Judgement (1994) concern a slave in the Viking era and are influenced by the Icelandic sagas.
+Her 1997 novel Eldfórnin follows a 14th-century nun.

+Her 2005 novel Hrafninn explores contact between Norse Vikings and Inuit.

-She has also written a trilogy, historical fiction about Auður Djúpúðga (Aud the Deep-Minded), one of Iceland's most famous female settlers.
+She has written a historical fiction trilogy about Auður Djúpúðga (Aud the Deep-Minded), one of Iceland's most famous female settlers.
+In 2019, Vilborg led a tour of Tiree in the Hebrides, retracing the path of the protagonist.

-Vilborg's book Ástin, drekinn og dauðinn (On Love, Dragons and Dying) (2015) is her most personal story yet.
-There she writes the story of her husband's journey with terminal brain cancer, and her first year as a widow, during which both her mother-in-law and her father died as well.
+Vilborg's book Ástin, drekinn og dauðinn (On Love, Dragons and Dying) (2015), was a more personal story, following her husband's journey with terminal brain cancer, and her first year as a widow, during which both her mother-in-law and her father died as well.

 Some of her books have been translated and published in The United States, Egypt, Germany and Faroe Islands.